Microkubes/microkubes-website/docs/Deployments.md

 kubectl create -f microkubes.yaml
 ```

-The platform takes about 5 minutes to bring up and you can follow the progress using `kubectl -n microkubes get pods -w`.
+The platform takes about 5 minutes to start.
+You can follow the progress with `kubectl -n microkubes get pods -w`.
 Once all services are running, you can start using microkubes.

 ### Check that microkubes is up and running

-The API gateway is exposed as a nodePort in kubernetes, you can get the URL and do an http GET request to check that microkubes is responding.
+The API gateway is exposed as a nodePort in kubernetes.
+You can get the URL and perform an http GET request to check if microkubes is responding.

 ```bash
 MICROKUBES_URL=`minikube service -n microkubes kong --url` curl $MICROKUBES_URL/users